Milton-Long/Snake/README.md

 # Snake
-A snake game made in java
+A chaka chaka snake game made in java